vondrejc/FFTHomPy/examples/sparse/README.md

   (error evolution, memory consumption, and evolution of residua) with full tensor approach.
 For more details see section 4.2. and 4.3. of the paper.

 File [experiment_time_efficiency.py](#experiment_time_efficiency.py) use problem defined in [diffusion.py](#diffusion.py) with material 0 (squere inclusion).
-This file computes the computational time at the same level of accuracy for the scheme with exact integration.
-The full solution is calculated on a grid of size (N,...,N) while the sparse solution on the grid (3N,...,3N) with a solution rank to achieve the same level of accuracy as full scheme.
+This file computes the computational time at the same level of accuracy for the scheme with exact integration (Ga).
+The full solution is calculated on a grid of size (N,...,N) while the low-rank solution on the grid (3N,...,3N) with a solution rank to achieve the same level of accuracy as full scheme.
 For more details see section 4.4. of the paper.

 Plot results
 ========